Home > Bankruptcy >

 Failure to fully and honestly comply could lead to fraud and potential criminal charges.

-Hands Off Retirement Funds — Generally, retirement plans and accounts are shielded from bankruptcy proceedings.
+Don’t Dip Into Retirement Funds — Generally, retirement plans and accounts are shielded from bankruptcy proceedings.
 Keep them safe while considering bankruptcy; don’t even think about using those funds to pay down debt.

-Use Common Sense — You should not file for bankruptcy if you’re about to receive a large sum of money, such as an inheritance.
+Don’t Use Uncommon Sense — You should not file for bankruptcy if you’re about to receive a large sum of money, such as an inheritance.
 You could use that money to pay down your debts.
 Otherwise, if you’re involved in a bankruptcy process, that money could be seized by a court representative to pay your debts.

 Never think you can get away with something sneaky or dishonest.
 Your bankruptcy lawyer is always a good resource for answering questions on what is right or wrong in this situation.